-In 2012, the Maryland Workers' Compensation Commission awarded Peter Gang, appellee, compensation for an injury he sustained while employed with appellant, Montgomery County.
-The rate of compensation, however, was incorrectly calculated, as it failed to recognize Mr. Gang's status as a "public safety officer," which entitled him to higher compensation.
-Four years later appellee filed a "Request for Document Correction," whereupon the Commission issued an amended award that retroactively increased his rate of compensation.
+In 2012, the Maryland Workers' Compensation Commission awarded Peter Gang compensation for an injury he sustained while employed with Montgomery County.
+The rate of pay, however, was incorrectly calculated, as it failed to recognize Mr. Gang's status as a "public safety officer," which entitled him to higher compensation.
+Four years later he filed a "Request for Document Correction," whereupon the Commission issued an amended award that retroactively increased his rate of pay.
 On judicial review, the Circuit Court for Montgomery County affirmed the Commission's decision.
-Appellant timely appealed and presents us with the following question, which we have rephrased:
+Montgomery County timely appealed and presents us with the following question, which we have rephrased1: